flagiu/mdtraj/README.md

 path-to/this-repo/version/bin/mdtraj -h
 ```

-Folders python/ and shell/ contains some helper scripts to be used externally.
+The subfolders python/ and shell/ contains some utility scripts, to be used externally.

 ## Future development

-- Add computation of ALTBC, structure factor, ISF.
+- Add computation of structure factor, ISF.
-- Add multi-species.
 - Add logarithmic timestep.
 - Add more input formats: GROMACS, ...?